 If you’ve ever searched for a high-end watch online, chances are that you’ve come across Hodinkee.
 Hodinkee is one of the most thoughtful and carefully curated watch websites on the Internet.
 Over the past few years, Hodinkee has evolved to provide its loyal and engaged community of watch aficionados with much more than watch advice and recommendations.

-Hodinkee is indeed becoming a case study for the luxury watch industry to understand how to successfully engage with their affluent consumers online.
-The site publishes impactful stories around mechanical watches that drive online sales.
+Hodinkee is indeed becoming a case study for the luxury watch industry to understand how to successfully engage with affluent consumers online.
+The site publishes impactful stories about mechanical watches that drive online sales.

 Through his work with Cadillac, Eneuri Acosta increasingly looked at Hodinkee as a source of inspiration.
-Hodinkee had indeed been able, in just a few years, to build a large loyal following base that cared deeply about the success of the brand.
+In just a few years, Hodinkee had indeed been able to build a large loyal following base that cared deeply about the success of the brand.

 Eneuri Acosta, COO of Hodinkee, on the future of the luxury watch industry